alchemyplatform/aa-sdk/site/overview/package-overview.md

 ## [`aa-ethers`](/packages/aa-ethers/)

-This package provides an adapter that allows you to convert a `SmartAccountProvider` or `AlchemyProvider` into an ethers `JsonRpcProvider` and `signer`.
-These are primarily for convenience if your codebase expects a `JsonRpcProvider` or `signer` in places and you want to use `aa-core` or `aa-alchemy` with minimal lift.
+This package provides an adapter that allows you to convert a `SmartAccountProvider` or `AlchemyProvider` into an ethers `JsonRpcProvider` and `Signer`.
+These are primarily for convenience if your codebase expects a `JsonRpcProvider` or `Signer` in places and you want to use `aa-core` or `aa-alchemy` with minimal lift.

 It is not required to use `aa-ethers` even if you are using `ethers` as your web3 library.
-Because the `SmartAccountProvider` is an EIP-1193 compliant provider, you can always wrap it in an ethers [`Web3Provider`](https://docs.ethers.org/v5/api/providers/other/#Web3Provider) and use it as a `signer` or `JsonRpcProvider`.
+Because the `SmartAccountProvider` is an EIP-1193 compliant provider, you can always wrap it in an ethers [`Web3Provider`](https://docs.ethers.org/v5/api/providers/other/#Web3Provider) and use it as a `Signer` or `JsonRpcProvider`.